The strong field gravitational lensing in the Schwarzschild black hole pierced by a cosmic string

 The explicit form of the metric that describing a Schwarzschild black hole pierced by a cosmic string is [26],

 where

 and $G$ is Newton's constant. $\mu$ is the tension of string.

-Here we choose that both the observer and the gravitational source lie in the equatorial plane with condition $\theta=\frac{\pi}{2}$ according to the methods of [1, 28].
+We discuss the gravitational lensing in the strong field limit around the Schwarzschild black hole pierced by a cosmic string according to the methods of [1, 27].
+Here we choose that both the observer and the gravitational source lie in the equatorial plane with condition $\theta=\frac{\pi}{2}$ for simplicity.
 The whole trajectory of the photon is subject to the same plane that is perpendicular to the long cosmic string.
-On the equatorial plane the metric reads,
+On the hypersurface with $\theta=\frac{\pi}{2}$ the metric reads,

 where